In 2007, the Center for Environmental Farming Systems (CEFS) and its many partners sought to ask — and answer — the question:

 The 10% Campaign is one way you can support this statewide initiative!

 The CEFS website is a great starting point for learning more.
 CEFS has a comprehensive directory of local foods activities throughout the state.
-You'll also find a how-to guide for setting up a company-based multifarm CSA, find a research-based organic production manual or learn more about what we do here.
+You'll also find a how-to guide for setting up a company-based multifarm CSA, find a research-based organic production manual, find resources for pasture-based meat production through NC Choices, learn about efforts to bring more local foods in mainstream markets through the NC Growing Together project, or learn more about what we do here.

 North Carolina Cooperative Extension (NCCES) has been providing university-based consumer education, information and research to the public since the early 1900s.
 It's a great resource for a variety of topics, including:

 Growing Small Farms: An extensive resource for farmers and gardeners alike, this website offers information for producers and consumers, including a comprehensive "Buy Local Guide" and useful information on many things from plant disease to organic pest management.

 An NCSU program, NC Market Ready is part of the College of Agriculture and Life Sciences and Cooperative Extension.
 Farmers and retailers can find important food safety information on its website.
 The site also features "The Produce Lady," food expert Brenda Sutton, with useful videos, a blog and recipes on how to cook, prepare and preserve some of North Carolina's best produce.